mskott/mskott.github.io/content/posts/2023/how-i-do-backups/index.md

     - vorta
     - spideroak
     - borgbase
+	- fedora
+	- debian
 ---

-For the last six years I have been using a backup product called [SpiderOak One](https://crossclave.com/one/) which puts a large focus on privacy - it even got a recommendation from Edward Snowdon.
+For the last six years I have been using a backup product called [SpiderOak One](https://crossclave.com/one/) which puts a large focus on privacy - it even got a recommendation from Edward Snowden.
 SpiderOak has since shifted their focus away from backup, and their closed-source client hasn't seen an update since [2019](https://spideroak.support/hc/en-us/articles/360023637011).
 They haven't discontinued the product, but it obviously doesn't have their focus any longer.